Household hazardous waste - packaging and labelling

 - Dangerous fumes that could seriously injure or kill

-Making sure your chemicals are packaged and labelled are the two most important steps you can take to reduce the risk to your personal safety, the safety of others and the environment.
+When your chemicals are packaged and labelled, you reduce the risk to your personal safety, the safety of others and the environment.

 Learn more about this program and the importance of following the steps above in our two-part video series: